dpwiese/flying-notes-vitepress/docs/src/includes/weather/meteorology.md

   * Above this point, the temperature is considered constant up to 80,000 feet
 * ==The **standard pressure lapse rate** is 1 inHg per 1,000 ft up to 10,000 feet==
 * ==The **dry adiabatic lapse** rate is  5.4 &#176;F (3.0 &#176;C) per 1,000 feet.==
+  * This is the rate at which the temperature of a dry parcel of air decreases as it rises in the atmosphere
 * ==The **wet adiabatic lapse** rate is 3 &#176;F (1.67 &#176;C) per 1,000 feet==
   * It varies between 2 to 5 &#176;F (1.1 to 2.8 &#176;C)
 * ==In dry air, **dewpoint lapse rate** is 1 &#176;F (0.61 &#176;C) per 1,000 feet==